z13swee/Dodgee/README.md

 ```

 # TODO
 Change difficulty ramp, should be easier at the begining and ramp up
 Make it playable with gamepad?

 Add sound effect on the buttons
-Add persinten highscore (including ability to input name)
+Add persistent highscore (including ability to input name)
-Add top 5? names on the gameover screen
+Add top 5? names on the Game Over screen
 Add circular collision for more accurate representation
 Add texture 'cache', avoid creating same texture mutiple times